-What happens to waste/off cuts?
+Our to waste/off cuts are all used inside the bags or are recycled.
 We use pieces of leather as small as 1” sq.
-Anything that is smaller than that is recycled to make Recyc Leather ™ - This material is used for the interfacing of bags, shoes and garments.
+Anything that is smaller, is recycled to make Recyc Leather ™ - This material is used for the interfacing of bags, shoes and garments.

 Our studio is located in Vancouver's beautiful Chinatown; this is where all our handbags are made.
 In our own studio we can ensure the methods and practices are to our standards.
 We start each handbag by cutting out the leather, edge coating, punching holes, setting grommets, rivets and hardware by hand.
 Then we skive the leather on a skiving machine.
 The skiving machine has a drum blade takes off a specific and predetermined amount of leather to reduce thickness at seems.
 All of our bags are sewn together on either our Juki walking foot machine or Signer push pedal machine.